r4ppz/research-repo-docs/docs/research_repo_spec.md

 - Department admins: `department_id` set to their department.
 - Super admins: `department_id` NULL.
 - Papers always have `department_id`.
-- Archive is an orthogonal flag to status.
+- Archive is a visibility toggle independent from requests/permissions.

 ---